 Note: You can only assign one Email Group to each Policy.
 Therefore, it is useful to create both broad, inclusive Groups as well as specific, limited Groups so that you can assign the appropriate Group to each Policy.

 To create an Email Group:

-1. Click Create Email Group.
+- 1. Go to Groups > Email Groups. - 2.
+Click Create Email Group.

 The Create Email Group panel appears.